 N.B: Some items may be covered if you have motor burnout cover added to a home insurance policy, and others if it’s added to contents cover. |

 Some motor burnout policies may also include a benefit for food spoilage.
-Should your fridge or freezer experience motor burnout, you can make an insurance claim for any perishable food that’s spoiled as a result, provided your policy covers this.
+Should your fridge or freezer experience motor burnout, you may be able to make an insurance claim for perishable food that’s spoiled as a result, provided your policy covers this.

 Like any insurance policy, there are exclusions to your motor burnout cover.
 Some instances in which you wouldn’t be able to claim for motor burnout include:

-Exclusions may vary between policies and insurance providers, so it’s always important to read the target market determination (TMD) and PDS of any insurance product before purchase.
+Exclusions may vary between policies and insurance providers, so it’s always important to read the PDS of any insurance product before purchase.

 If your fridge suddenly stops working, or if your washing machine unexpectedly breaks down in the middle of a cycle, it may be due to the wiring of its motor having burnt out.
 Covering the loss and repairs of these kinds of appliances yourself would be a hassle, let alone expensive.

-As such, cover for electric motor burnouts is a crucial benefit to add to a contents or combined home and contents policy.
+As such, cover for electric motor burnouts can be a beneficial add-on to a home insurance cover or contents insurance or combined home and contents policy.

 Motor burnout is a more common problem than you might think.
 It can affect a variety of often-used household appliances, such as washing machines, refrigerators and dishwashers – anything that has an electrical motor and wiring.

-Since motor burnout insurance is an optional cover, adding it to your home and contents insurance policy will, in turn, add to your premiums.
+Since motor burnout cover can be an optional extra, adding it to your home and contents insurance policy may, in turn, add to your premiums.
 How much it increases will vary between policies and providers.